 Standby for more headshots and bios to come!

-Charlotte Von-Adler spent years touring with Missoula Children’s Theatre and Bright Star Touring Theater, traveling across 47 states to teach, direct, and perform.
-In this time, she directed over 45 week-long camps resulting in a full-scale, hour-long musical starring up to 65 students, ages 5-17.
-She also performed in seven different interactive two-man plays for audiences of all ages.
-Charlotte’s recent onstage credits include Fregley/Manny/Company (Diary of a Wimpy Kid: The Musical) and The Musician (The Miraculous Journey of Edward Tulane).
+Charlotte Von-Adler is entering her sixth year of teaching and directing children’s musical theatre.
+She toured with Missoula Children’s Theatre and Bright Star Touring Theater, which took her across 47 states to direct over 45 musicals and perform in seven interactive two-man plays for audiences of all ages.
+This season, she has hosted numerous workshops at TOY and regularly met with private students of drama and music.
+Charlotte’s recent onstage credits include Fregley/Ensemble (Diary of a Wimpy Kid: The Musical) and The Musician (The Miraculous Journey of Edward Tulane).
 When she’s not teaching, Charlotte is likely to be found ecstatically dancing or enjoying a sweet treat!

 Carly Meaney is thrilled to be joining Theatre of Youth this summer!
 She holds a B.F.A. in Theatre Performance from Niagara University (2018) and has spent her career blending her passion for the arts and education.
 From 2018-2020, she toured across the U.S., Canada, and parts of Europe as a Tour Actor Director with the Missoula Children’s Theatre.
 Discovering a deep passion for education, she returned to Buffalo in 2020, pursuing her M.S.Ed. grades 1-6 with a Birth-grade 2 extension at SUNY Buffalo State University, which she completed in 2022.
 Her journey in education took her to Pittsburgh from 2022-2024, teaching Kindergarten during the school year and leading workshops and camps at the Pittsburgh Cultural Trust’s Arts Education program during the Summers.
 This work focused on theater performance, production, and STEAM.
 Now, as an English as a New Language (ENL) teacher K-4 at the Buffalo Academy of Science Charter School, she continues to foster creativity, confidence, and a love of learning in young students.
 She is constantly inspired by the incredible talents of children and is excited to bring her passion for teaching and performance to TOY this summer!